 What are the Canon EOS R5 advantages over the R5 II?

-The R5 II has overwhelming advantages, but price is a considerable factor.
+The R5 II has overwhelming advantages, but the price is an important factor.
 Especially if your subjects moves, the R5 II is worth the upgrade cost.

 However, the R5 is an outstanding camera, and the release of the R5 II does not change that.
 Especially with the R5 substantially discounted (while it lasts), those with less demanding needs may find that the R5, having the same resolution, is sufficient and that the R5 II is not worth the additional cost.